conda-incubator/conda-pypi/docs/motivation-and-vision/key-differences-between-conda-and-pypi.md

 issues.
 Refer to the excellent [pypackaging-native key issues](https://pypackaging-native.github.io/#key-issues) for even more information on this topic and specific examples.

-## Differences in metadata storage
+## Differences in metadata concerning installed packages

 The second relevant difference regarding how these two packaging ecosystems interact with each other deals with how they track which packages are installed into an environment.